Peter Holsapple: R.E.M.

-After the dB's broke up in 1988, Holsapple worked as a full-time auxiliary guitarist and keyboardist for R.E.M. on the Green world tour.
+After the dB's broke up in 1988, Holsapple worked as a full-time auxiliary guitarist, bassist and keyboardist for R.E.M. on the Green world tour.
 He participated in the writing and development, as well as the recording, of their 1991 multi-platinum release Out of Time, but subsequently left his sideman role with R.E.M. due to rumoured disputes over songwriting credits.
-Holsapple subsequently worked with Hootie & the Blowfish as an auxiliary musician.
+"It was a privilege to get to play those beautiful songs every night for months," he said in 2022.